-Rene R. Joyce has served as a director of the Company since its formation on October 27, 2005 and of the General Partner since October 2006.
-Mr. Joyce previously served as Executive Chairman of the Board of the General Partner and TRI between January 1, 2012 and December 31, 2014.
-He also served as Chief Executive Officer of the Company between October 27, 2005 and December 31, 2011, the General Partner between October 2006 and December 31, 2011 and TRI between February 2004 and December 31, 2011.
+Rene R. Joyce has served as a director of our general partner since October 2006 and of Targa since its formation on October 27, 2005.
+Mr. Joyce previously served as Executive Chairman of the Board of our general partner Targa and TRI between January 1, 2012 and December 31, 2014.
+He also served as Chief Executive Officer of our general partner between October 2006 and December 31, 2011, Targa between October 27, 2005 and December 31, 2011 and TRI between February 2004 and December 31, 2011.
 He also served as director of TRI between 2004 and December 31, 2011 and was a consultant for the TRI predecessor company during 2003.
 He also served as a member of the supervisory directors of Core Laboratories N.V. until May 2013.
 Mr. Joyce served as a consultant in the energy industry from 2000 through 2003 providing advice to various energy companies and investors regarding their operations, acquisitions and dispositions.
 Mr. Joyce served as President of onshore pipeline operations of Coral Energy, LLC, a subsidiary of Shell Oil Company ("Shell") from 1998 through 1999 and President of energy services of Coral, a subsidiary of Shell which was the gas and power marketing joint venture between Shell and Tejas, during 1999.
 Mr. Joyce served as President of various operating subsidiaries of Tejas, a natural gas pipeline company, from 1990 until 1998 when Tejas was acquired by Shell.
 As the founding Chief Executive Officer of TRI, Mr. Joyce brings deep experience in the midstream business, expansive knowledge of the oil and gas industry, as well as relationships with chief executives and other senior management at peer companies, customers and other oil and natural gas companies throughout the world.
 His experience and industry knowledge, complemented by an engineering and legal educational background, enable Mr. Joyce to provide the board with executive counsel on the full range of business, technical, and professional matters.